Diamondback (Willis Stryker): In other media

 Willis Stryker / Diamondback appears in Luke Cage, portrayed by Erik LaRay Harvey as an adult and by Jared Kemp as a teenager.
 This version is the older half-brother and former best friend of Luke Cage who was born from an affair that Cage's father Reverend James Lucas had with his secretary Dana Stryker.
 As youths, Willis and Cage were arrested for grand theft auto, resulting in the latter joining the Marines while the former served in juvenile detention, later jail, where he was forced to kill in self-defense.
 This, coupled with Dana being abandoned by Lucas and dying from cancer led to Willis swearing revenge on Cage, who he successfully framed and sent to Seagate Prison.
-By the present, Willis went on to become an arms dealer, trafficking Hammer Industries weapons to Harlem crime boss Cornell "Cottonmouth" Stokes and his cousin Mariah Dillard.
-Following a botched arms deal, Stryker sends his associate Hernan "Shades" Alvarez to assist the pair.
-Upon learning Cage is alive, Willis comes out of hiding and utilizes Judas bullets, exploding hollow-point bullets developed by Hammer Industries from salvaged alien metal that can penetrate Cage's impenetrable skin, in a failed attempt to kill him, though his partnership with Stokes and Dillard falls through and Shades defects to them.
-Willis dons a Hammer Industries battle-suit and challenges Cage to a street fight, only to be defeated and arrested by Misty Knight.
+Willis goes on to become an arms dealer, trafficking weapons to Harlem crime boss Cornell Stokes and his cousin Mariah Dillard.